 Ana García Espinosa

-I am a PhD student working on Ctesias of Cnidus and his Persica.
+I am a PhD candidate working on Ctesias of Cnidus and his Persica.
 My interests span from gender and sexuality to ancient Greek warfare and Graeco-Persian interaction.

 MA Ancient History, Cardiff University (2018-2019)

 BA (Hons) History, Universidad Complutense de Madrid (2012-2018)

 BA (Hons) Classical Philology, Universidad Complutense de Madrid (2012-2018)

 - Achaemenid Persia (559-331 BCE)

 - Greek and Persian interaction in the Archaic and Classical periods.

 - Cross cultural comparative between Greece and Persia.